 - It’s good for SEO.
 I’ve heard countless times that those related posts plugins can negatively affect your search engine ranking.

 - You control the content.
 If there’s a post you want to promote, you can bring more attention to it by interlinking it at the bottom of your post.

 Before you publish your post, make sure your permalink is optimized as well.

-A permalink is the permanent link to your blog post or page.
+A permalink is a permanent link to your blog post or page.

 Ideally, you want your permalink to be simple (not too long), free of stop words (such as “the,” or “is”) and include your keywords.

 If you already have a post published, do not change the permalink.